ryantanlien/gcs-drone-app/README.md

 2. After downloading both the folder and the .jar file, place them in the same location.
 3. Move to the location directory of the above files.
 5. Run the following command: `java -jar app.jar`
-6. A file named app.properties file with default values will be created after the first run.
+6. A file named `app.properties` with default values will be created after the first run.
 Configure the property `app.deepstream-url` to the RTSP server that Deepstream publishes to.

 ### Integrated GCS App Setup Instructions
 1. Download the artifacts required from the releases page on GitHub.
 A release should contain the application file named app.jar as well as a folder called plugins.